John Forrest (physician): Childhood and education

 John Forrest was born on 20 June 1804 in Stirling, Scotland, the son of John Forrest, a physician, and Elizabeth Glas.

 In 1822, when he was a student of medicine at Edinburgh University Forrest was involved in the removal of the body of Mary Witherspoon (née Stevenson) from Stirling Churchyard.
-The crime was discovered and John along with James Shiels, a street sweeper, Daniel Mitchell, a servant and changekeeper, and James McNab, the local gravedigger, were implicated as the culprits.
+The crime was discovered, and John, along with James Shiels, a street sweeper; Daniel Mitchell, a servant and changekeeper; and James McNab, the local gravedigger, were implicated as the culprits.

 A trial was held at the Stirling Spring Circuit Court on 19 April 1823; however, Forrest had absconded and was absent from the hearings.
-He was assumed to be heading for Paris whilst McNab and Mitchel were held prisoners in the Stirling Tolbooth.
-The court documents do not mention Shiels however.
+He was assumed to be heading for Paris while McNab and Mitchel were held prisoners in the Stirling Tolbooth.
+The court documents do not mention Shiels, however.
 The crime had been discovered when the grave of Mary Stevenson, wife of Joseph Witherspoon, that had been dug only a week before, was observed to be a couple of inches below the surface.
-A rope was discovered near the surface and digging down to the coffin revealed it had been broken open and the body removed, however the clothes had been thrown back inside.
+A rope was discovered near the surface, and digging down to the coffin revealed it had been broken open and the body removed; however, the clothes had been thrown back inside.

-In McNab's statement he described Forrest as the ring-leader who had approached him a number of times trying to persuade him to assist in the removal of bodies from the church yard, offering him up to four guineas per body.
-In McNab's role as the church gravedigger he would have held the keys to the church yard which would be of great use in such a crime.
-Although McNab admitted being with Forrest, Mitchel and Shiels on the night before the crime was discovered, he protested his innocence and claimed the crime was conducted after he left the group.
+In McNab's statement, he described Forrest as the ring-leader who had approached him a number of times trying to persuade him to assist in the removal of bodies from the church yard, offering him up to four guineas per body.
+In McNab's role as the church gravedigger he would have held the keys to the churchyard, which would be of great use in such a crime.
+Although McNab admitted being with Forrest, Mitchel, and Shiels on the night before the crime was discovered, he protested his innocence and claimed the crime was conducted after he left the group.

 Mitchel's statement supports the claim that Forrest had offered a number of times three or four guineas for assistance in the removal of bodies from the graveyard.
 Mitchel also mentions one of Forrest's accomplices being "a tallish man with a great white coat with a number of capes and whom he heard to be called Mr Johnston from Edinburgh".
 This man was not located and assumed to be a fictitious character.